pangrr/fileexplorer-interview/README.md

 Robin AI's product suite will include interfaces for viewing, labelling and editing contracts.

 We require the ability to interact with text on a per-sentence basis.
-Contract objects are stored in a backend service, which exposes an API. `src/api.ts` includes sample data to be used in this task.
+Contract objects are stored in a backend service, which exposes an API. `src/api.ts` includes sample data to be used in this task - you may use the `contract` object directly.

 To complete this task, implement the following features:

-1. The user can clearly see and read the contract text.
+1. The contract's text is clear and readable.
 2. While hovering on text, the surrounding sentence should be highlighted in blue.
-3. The user can select a single sentence on click.
-The selected sentence should be highlighted in red.
+3. The user can select a single sentence on click, or multiple sentences on ctrl-click.
+   The selected sentence(s) should be highlighted in red.
-4. The user can select multiple sentences on ctrl-click.
-The selected sentences should be highlighted in red.
+4. The user can click a button to clear their selection.
+The button should be disabled if no sentences are selected.

 Don't worry if you do not finish implementing all functionality in 40 minutes - the quality of the code you write is more important than whether the task has been completed.
 If you do finish, feel free to write some tests to verify